psmey/haw_kiel_pattern_recognition/README.md

 # HAW Kiel Pattern Recognition

-Practival lab tasks for the module Network Systems and Security at the HAW Kiel.
+Practical lab tasks for the module Network Systems and Security at the HAW Kiel.